ansys/pyprimemesh/doc/source/user_guide/automesh.rst

  - Source and target face zonelets should not be the same.
  - The number of prism layers to be created between source and target must be greater than zero.
- - A source face zonelet cannot be target later.
+ - A source face zonelet cannot be a target face zonelet in a subsequent control.
  - A source can only belong to two thin volume controls.
  - Always choose the one with most features as the source.
  - Target faces cannot be adjacent to regions with cells whereas source faces can.